-Contract FSE&T staff must refer individuals to the appropriate existing programs such as, ABE, GED, post-secondary, and monitor progress on a monthly basis.
-A time sheet (WT-12) must be completed for each month's participation and signed by the service provider.
-The contract staff must also work with participants to help eliminate barriers to participation by making referrals to other services available in the community.
-The contract staff must work with the service providers to determine that satisfactory progress is being made.
+The FSE&T Worker must refer individuals to the appropriate program such as ABE, GED, post-secondary, and must monitor progress on a monthly basis.
+A time sheet (OFS-TS-12) must be completed for each month's participation and signed by each service provider.
+The FSE&T Worker must also work with participants to help eliminate barriers to participation by making referrals to other services available in the community.
+The FSE&T Worker must work with each service provider to determine the level of progress being made.
 If satisfactory progress is not made, a penalty may be applied.
-See Chapter 13.
+See Section 13.6.